Forestry

 Conservation units in Xingu basin received the most damage, within less than a year.
 It is clearly visible from natural color image dated June 2018: compared to July 2017, lots of light green and brown areas have appeared, which are indicative of partial or complete tree cover loss.

-With the help of EOS Processing’ Change Detection algorithm that identifies changes from images in RGB and NIR spectrums, we received the third image that highlights the exact areas of deforestation of the Amazon rainforest in Brazil.
+With the help of EOSDA Processing’ Change Detection algorithm that identifies changes from images in RGB and NIR spectrums, we received the third image that highlights the exact areas of deforestation of the Amazon rainforest in Brazil.